rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

 Create a color-color diagram for source classification and determination of detailed stellar properties (Ivezic et al. 2019) using dp0-2 simiulated data.

 ### 4.1.
 Execute the ADQL query.
-Follow the steps outlined in Section 1 but substitute the following for the ADQL query which calculates colors u-g and g-r and adds additional results columns.
+Follow the steps outlined in Section 1 but substitute the following ADQL query which calculates colors u-g and g-r and adds columns to the results table.
 Performing the ADQL query in this manner simplifies plotting.

 ~~~~mysql